 Housecleaning, a few things to note:

 - We don’t write proposals in the dark.
-We build projects out with our clients.
+We build out projects scopes our clients.

 - We believe in two-way-conversations, aka dialogue.